hujhax/austin-improv-wiki/The Austin Improv Potluck.md

 **The Austin Improv Potluck** is an annual potluck for the Austin Improv community.

 ## Summary
-The potluck occurs every year on the Sunday before [[Wikipedia - Thanskgiving|Thanskgiving]].
+The potluck occurs every year on the Sunday before Thanskgiving.
 Everyone in the Austin-improv community is invited, and typically about a hundred people show up for the event.
 The potluck is one of the few events still under the aegis of [[The Austin Improv Collective]].
 At some point during every potluck, all the improvisors gather together for a massive group photo.

 ### Love Notes
 "Love notes", a potluck tradition, are short affectionate notes exchanged among improvisors.